rvandewater/YAIB/README.md

 | Frequency (time-series) | 1 hour                                                                                              | 5 minutes                                           | 2 / 5 minutes                                       | up to 1 minute                                   |
 | Origin                  | USA                                                                                                 | USA                                                 | Switzerland                                         | Netherlands                                      |

+New datasets can also be added.
+We are currently working on a package to make this process as smooth as possible.
 The benchmark is designed for operating on preprocessed parquet files.
 We include five tasks by default:
 <!-- We refer to  PyICU (in development)
 or [ricu package](https://github.com/eth-mds/ricu) for generating these parquet files for particular cohorts and endpoints. -->